 Prior to Windows Server 2016, in such a scenario, if the dirty page threshold in the cache is reached, further writes will behave as if there were write-through.
 This can cause a flush of a large amount of data to the disk, which can lead to long delays if the storage is slow, resulting in timeouts for the remote connection.

 In Window Server 2016 and forward, a mitigation is put in place to reduce the likelihood of timeouts.
-A separate dirty page threshold for remote writes is implemented, and an inline flush will be performed when it is exceeded.
+A separate dirty page threshold for remote writes is implemented, and an inline flush will be performed when it's exceeded.
 This can result on occasional slowdowns during heavy write activity, but eliminates the risk of a timeout in most cases.
 This remote dirty page threshold is 5 GB per file by default.
-For some configurations and workloads, a different number will perform better.
+For some configurations and workloads, a different number performs better.

-This threshold can be controlled with the following regkey: HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\RemoteFileDirtyPageThreshold.
-If the default size of 5 GB does not work well for your configuration, it is recommended to try increasing the limit in 256-MB increments until performance is satisfactory.
+If the default size of 5 GB doesn't work well for your configuration, it's recommended to try increasing the limit in 256-MB increments until performance is satisfactory.
 Be aware of the following:

-A reboot is required for changes to this regkey to take effect.
+A reboot is required for changes to this registry key to take effect.